npetreley/PWS/README.md

 }
 ```

-3. **[REQUIRED]** Edit `enduser.json` to include the username of the user whose
+3. **[REQUIRED]** Edit `enduser.json` to include the username of the user whose contacts you want to add.
-contacts you want to add, and the name of one of that user's contacts.

 You want to specify only the user names, not the full JIDs.
-In other words,
-you want `joe` not `joe@somedomain.com`.
+In other words, you want `joe` not `joe@somedomain.com`.

-The `USERNAME` is the name of the end user whose contact's presence you want
+The `USERNAME` is the name of the end user whose contact's presence you want to monitor.
-to monitor.

-The `CONTACT` is the name of the user whose presence you want to monitor.

-This data is used by the Presence Web Services (PWS) scripts
-`pws-create.py`, `pws-delete.py`, `setpresence.py` and `endpoint.py`.

 ```
 {
   "params" : [
       {
         "USERNAME" : "<Jabber end user name>",
-        "CONTACT" : "<End user contact name you want to monitor for presence>" }
+      }
   ]
 }
 ```

-4. **[OPTIONAL]** Edit `contacts.list` to include contacts for your end user.
+4. **[REQUIRED]** Edit `contacts.list` to include contacts for your end user.

-If the contact you specified for your end user already exists in
-the end user's "buddy list" or "contacts" (or however your client
-refers to contacts), you won't need to use `addcontacts.py`.

-In case you don't already have contacts for your test user, edit
-`contacts.list` to include the names of one or more contacts you want
-to add (or delete later) with `addcontacts.py` and `delcontacts.py`.

-Make sure one of these contacts is the `CONTACT` you specified in
-`enduser.json` (see above).

-For example, if you specified `carlotta` as your `CONTACT`, you'll want
-`carlotta` in the list:
+For example (don't use these contact names, these are samples):

 ```
-[ "carlotta", "reed", "joe" ]
+[ "joe", "rita", "carlotta" ]
 ```

-All contacts go into a group called `Contacts`.
-This is hard coded
-in the scripts, so you'd have to change the scripts to change that
-group to another group name.
-This shouldn't be necessary for the
-scripts to work.

-If you're using the contacts only for testing purposes, you can remove
-them when you're done with the script `delcontacts.py`.